It’s God’s salvation! This topic includes the fundamentals about salvation and the gift of eternal life.

 The Truth of God’s Word reveals a gracious and patient God who offers eternal life to those who have sinned against Him (that’s all of us)….

-…. and He offers this as a gift to man BY GRACE, which means undeserved kindness, NOT by our own works or efforts to make it up to Him.
+…. and the Bible says He offers this as a gift to us BY GRACE, which means undeserved kindness, NOT by our insufficient efforts to make it up to Him.

-Therefore, no man can boast in himself, but only in the love and mercy of His Creator.
+Therefore, no person can boast in himself, but only in the love and mercy of his Creator.

-The word “grace” is not only defined as undeserved kindness, but is also often defined as God’s unmerited favor.
+The word “grace” is not only defined as undeserved kindness, but is also as God’s unmerited favor.

-And while it’s true that a believer will end up producing good works in his life, that only comes from first being changed by God’s grace, through God-given faith in the Lord Jesus Christ.
+… that only comes after first being changed by God’s grace, through God-given faith in the Lord Jesus.

 John 6:63-65 It is the Spirit who gives life; the flesh is of no avail.
 The words that I have spoken to you are spirit and life.
 64 But there are some of you who do not believe.”
 (For Jesus knew from the beginning who those were who did not believe, and who it was who would betray him.)
 65 And he said, “This is why I told you that no one can come to me unless it is granted him by the Father.”